Aetopia/Lunar-Client-Lite-Launcher/README.md

 [![image.png](https://i.postimg.cc/mrYZ4tPg/image.png)](https://postimg.cc/4K3Rb4vD)
 Here, you can set up a "Legacy Directory" for LC 1.7-1.8 by clicking on `✎`.
 Here, you can set up a "Modern Directory" for LC 1.12-1.17 by clicking on `✎`.
 Enabling the `Disable Cosmetic Textures` toggle can reduce LC's startup time and also fixes the `"Title Screen Freeze upon Launch"` issue.
 Enabling this option will not load cosmetic textures.
-This change is clientside only.
+This change is client side only.
-Click on the "Save" button to save your settings.
+Click on the `Save` button to save your settings.

 6. You can select version you would like to use via the `Version` Listbox.
 Click on any version, you would like to use.